 - Indications of the bomb’s composition.

-- Increased emotional state of the perpetrator, like saying, “I’m serious,” or “I’m going to do this.”
+- The increased emotional state of the perpetrator, like saying, “I’m serious,” or “I’m going to do this.”

 Some medium-risk threats and all high-risk situations require immediate intervention.
 If law enforcement and security professionals have arrived, follow their commands.
-Otherwise, you need to activate the code denotating an evacuation due to bomb threat.
-In this case, the overhead announcement may include a double-code for both the bomb threat and evacuation (Code White), depending on your facility’s protocols.
+Otherwise, you need to activate the code denoting an evacuation due to a bomb threat.
+In this case, the overhead announcement may include a double-code for both a bomb threat and evacuation (Code White), depending on your facility’s protocols.
 Furthermore, the areas being evacuated should be listed.